vanheeringen-lab/gimmemotifs/docs/reference.rst

     $ gimme scan input.fa -g mm10 -f 0.05 -b > gimme.scan.bed

-And this command would base a 0.1% FPR on the input file ``hg38.promoters.fa``:
+And this command would base a 10% FPR on the input file ``hg38.promoters.fa``:

 ::

-    $ gimme scan input.fa -f 0.001 -B hg38.promoters.fa -b > gimme.scan.bed
+    $ gimme scan input.fa -f 0.1 -B hg38.promoters.fa -b > gimme.scan.bed

-Alternatively, you can specify the theshold as a single score.
+Alternatively, you can specify the threshold as a single score.
 This score is relative and is based on the maximum and minimum possible score for each motif.
 For example, a score of 0.95 means that the score of a motif should be at least 95% of the (maximum score - minimum score).
 This should probably not be set much lower than 0.8, and should be generally at least 0.9-0.95 for good specificity.